Ethiopia Wildlife Tours, at a glance

 Bird Watching in Ethiopia

-Ethiopia's location along many of the migratory bird routes across Africa means that, at the right time, Ethiopia is one of the best bird watching destinations in the world.
+Ethiopia sits along many of the migratory bird routes across Africa, which means at certain times of year, Ethiopia is one of the best bird watching destinations in the world.

-From tracking down the endemic Harwood Francolin in the Jemma Valley to waiting for flocks of Ankober Seriens to fly up across the white cliffs that overlook the Danakil desert, every inch of Ethiopia’s clear blue skies has the potential to surprise.
+From tracking down the endemic Harwood Francolin in the Jemma Valley to waiting for flocks of Ankober Seriens to fly up across the white cliffs overlooking the Danakil Depression, every inch of Ethiopia’s clear blue skies has the potential to surprise.

-Some of the most popular spots to bird watch in the country are around the Bale Mountains, the Rift Valley, and Lake Tana - but there are countless others to choose from.
+Some of the best places for birdwatching are the Bale Mountains, the Rift Valley, and Lake Tana - but there are countless others along any itinerary.
 The Bale Mountains are home to the shy, seldom-seen Abyssinian Long-eared Owl.
-When seen, these dazzlingly beautiful birds are usually interweaving between the towering juniper trees.
+When spotted, these dazzlingly beautiful birds are usually interweaving between the towering juniper trees.

-Across Ethiopia countless lakes, flamingos often settle in search of fresh feeding lands.
-Most commonly seen on Lake Abijatta, they have been known to congregate in the thousands upon these waters, making it one of the few places in the world where they meet in such large numbers.
+Across Ethiopia's lakes, flamingos often settle in search of fresh feeding lands.
+Most commonly seen on Lake Abijatta, they often congregate in the thousands upon these waters, making it one of the few places in the world where they meet in such large numbers.

 Hippos in the Rift Valley Lakes

-The Rift Valley lakes are a chain of lakes in the East African Rift intersecting most of eastern Africa, cutting across Ethiopia in the north to Malawi.
+The Rift Valley lakes are a chain of lakes in the East African Rift intersecting most of eastern Africa.

 Home to countless species, none are more visible than the grey hippos often seen semi-submerged in water.
 Poking their Shrek-like ears just above the surface or basking in the ever-present sun, these gentle giants are known to be some of the most active creatures across the lakes.